MS in Child Life Specialist

 Clinical Coordinator: Alisha Saavedra, MA, CCLS

 The Master of Science in Child Life Specialist is a 73-quarter credit program, which includes a 100 hour practicum and a 600 hour internship.
-Students are admitted into the program during the Fall and Winter quarters.
+Students are admitted into the program during the fall quarter.

 We pride ourselves on exposing our students to various clinical experiences within the community.
 Students are able to facilitate and actively participate in our Family Grief Support Group, Teddy Bear Clinic, Annual Child Life Symposium, Family Health Fair, Grief Camps and Teen Retreats.
 Students also have the opportunity to engage in research within our department.
 Additionally, students enrolled in the program engage in global community work in areas such as China, Belize, Bolivia, and Honduras, where they provide lectures on psychosocial care of children and their families and facilitate Teddy Bear Clinics.